Can Family Members Get Paid for Caregiving in South Carolina?

 Who Pays Family Caregivers in South Carolina?

-In South Carolina, there are an estimated 730,000 residents caring for a disabled or elderly family member.
-This care ranges from help with personal grooming to cooking and housekeeping.
+South Carolina has an estimated 730,000 residents caring for a disabled or elderly family member.
+Care services include help with personal grooming, cooking, and housekeeping.
 Combined, these caregivers deliver 610 million hours of assistance per year.
-Caring for a family member can be time-consuming and taxing on both the mind and body.
-The following programs are designed to help remunerate caregivers and alleviate some of their stress.
+Caring for a family member can be time-consuming and taxing on the mind and body.
+The following programs can pay caregivers and alleviate some of their stress.

 What Other Types of Support are There for Family Caregivers in South Carolina?